nsh87/ehrcorral/docs/overview.rst

 creation.
 The purpose of name compression in record linkage is to allow for a potential name match when the spelling of two names disagree but the phonetics are identical.
-For example, the Soundex code for Catie and Caity are both `'C300'`, although their spelling is different.
+For example, the Soundex code for Catie and Caity are both **C300**, although their spelling is different.

 Soundex is the oldest method here, developed in the early 1900s and used to aid the U.S.A.
 Census Bureau.
 It is computationally efficient and included in several modern databases for fuzzy name matching for that reason, but its shortcomings are quite obvious when non-anglosaxan names are used and in other scenarios.
-Continuing the example in the previous paragraph, the Soundex code for Katie is `'K300'`, although it sounds identical to both Catie and Caity, which both have the code `'C300'`.
+Continuing the example in the previous paragraph, the Soundex code for Katie is **K300**, although it sounds identical to both Catie and Caity, which both have the code **C300**.
 After stripping vowels and other characters in certain situations, Soundex only looks at the initial part of a name.

 NYSIIS was developed in the 1970s and is used by the New York State Department of Health and Criminal Justice Services.
 Unlike Soundex, vowels are not dropped and codes are not truncated to just four characters.
-For example, the NYSIIS encoding of Jonathan is `'JANATAN'`.
+For example, the NYSIIS encoding of Jonathan is **JANATAN**.
 This characteristic leads to improvements in a number of areas, and the algorithm is purported to better handle phonemes that occur in Hispanic and some European names.
-The NYSIIS codes for Catie, Caity, and Katie are all `'CATY'`.
+The NYSIIS codes for Catie, Caity, and Katie are all **CATY**.
 The improvement can be seen here since NYSIIS correctly identifies the same code for these phonetically identical names.

 Metaphone, and then double metaphone, are the most recent phonemic compressions